SAP-samples/teched2025-AD168/exercises/ex1/README.md

 6.After adding each step,  click on the added step, go to "Inputs" tab and map all the available attributes from "Company" to "Supplier" from PR Submission Form and "Totalprice" from Custom Variables.
 <br>![](/exercises/ex1/images/Map_Step_Attributes.png) <br>
 Repeat this for all steps.<br>
-7. Steps available in Variant Editor will look as below:
+7.Steps available in Variant Editor will look as below:
 <br>![](/exercises/ex1/images/Available_Steps.png)
 8.Click on "Add Default Variant" in the General tab and Create a new one with name "Default Variant" which will act as a fallback if no other variant is created or no other start condition is met
 <br>![](/exercises/ex1/images/Default_Variant.png)